 If the work you plan to undertake will only take a few days or weeks, then you can use the business section of the tourist card (see Immigration Page) and enter into Mexico without the need to complete additional paperwork and pay special business visitor permit fees.
 There's more about this here on the Immigration Page.

 If your work requires you to be in Mexico several months or years, then you will need to consider a more permanent living arrangement.
 Further information about the migratory requirements of this are available in the Immigration Page, and if you want to discover what living is likely to be like, connect to the Living in Mexico Guide.
-Read our extensive guides to renting and buying real estate in Mexico in the Property guides.

 There are various different kinds of work permits available, depending on how long you want to stay and for what purpose.
 Connect to the Immigration Guide for more details about the various permits.